smartin015/makerhouse_network/README.md

 ## Setup

+For setup, we will be installing a 64-bit ARM version of Ubuntu onto several raspberry pi's.

+Then, we will install a version of kubernetes called [k3s](https://k3s.io/) which is optimized for running on IoT and "edge" devices but is otherwise a drop-in replacement for [k8s i.e. kubernetes](https://kubernetes.io/).
+This lets us run replicated services with all of the fancy features listed above.

 Setting up a replicated pi cluster is an involved process consisting of several steps:

 1. Setting up the cluster